GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation

 As illustrated in Fig.~\ref{fig:sensor_suit}, the device used in our real-world experiments is a helmet with a VI-Sensor\cite{6906892} and an u-blox ZED-F9P GNSS receiver \footnote{https://www.u-blox.com/en/product/zed-f9p-module} attached.
-In terms of image sensor, only the left camera of VI-Sensor is used during experiments.
+The detailed specifications of each sensor are shown in Table.~\ref{tab:sensor_specs}.
+The VI-Sensor provides two cameras as a stereo pair and we only use the left one for all experiments.
 The u-blox ZED-F9P is a low-cost multi-band receiver with multiple constellations support.
 In addition, ZED-F9P owns an internal RTK engine which is capable to provide receiver's location at an accuracy of 1cm in open area.
-The real-time RTCM stream from a 3km away base station is fed to to the ZED-F9P receiver for the ground truth RTK solution.
-The local time is aligned with the global GNSS time via the method described in Section \ref{ssec:time_synchronization}.
+The real-time RTCM stream from a nearby base station is fed to to the ZED-F9P receiver for the ground truth RTK solution.
+In terms of time synchronization, the camera and IMU are synchronized by VI-Sensor, and the local time is aligned with the global GNSS time via \ac{PPS} signal of ZED-F9P and hardware trigger of VI-Sensor.